jayhesselberth/molbcu.org/content/post/2018-07-09-rbi-summer.md

 <img src="/img/students/arely.png" style="float: right" width="150px"/>

-**Arely Diaz** joins the program from the University of Texas El Paso where she was an undergraduate researcher.
+**Arely Diaz** joins the program as a 2018 graduate of the University of Texas El Paso.
 She is currently working in [Neel Mukherjee's lab](https://nmukherjee.github.io/index.html) studying a long non-coding RNA in melanoma.